 While Utopia presents problems faced in Europe, it makes a point of recommending the solutions by using a rather accommodating tone.
-On the other hand, Montesquieu’s Persian letters is not accommodating to the problems experienced in France and uses a very satirical and sarcastic tone.
+On the other hand, Montesquieu’ s Persian letters are not accommodating to the problems experienced in France and use a very satirical and sarcastic tone.
 Furthermore, Montesquieu does not propose any solution which could be used to solve the problems presented.
-More’s Utopia and Montesquieu’s Persian letters address their religious issues in different perspectives.
-While religious choices in France are constrained, Utopians have the freedom of worship regardless of their differences.

 Montesquieu, Persian Letters, C.J.
 Betts, ed., New York: Penguins Books Ltd, 2004.
 Print.

 More, Sir Thomas.
 Utopia.
 Ed.
 Robert M. Adams.
 New York: Norton and Company, 1992.
 Print.